Directors & Members:

 The Corporate Governance Working Group met a number of times to review the company’s governance audit and process, and reported to the Board quarterly.
 The group worked with IT Carlow MBA students who conducted a governance audit of the organisation, and the working group drafted a Corporate Governance Manual for sign-off in 2017.

 The Board met quarterly in 2016, and the CEO presented quarterly reports on performance and targets, measured against 2015.
 The Directors who served throughout the year, except as noted, were as follows:

 The Company Secretary who served throughout the year was Michael Brennan.

 The Directors and Company Secretary hold no interests in the company’s issued share capital.

 The company has adopted the Governance Transparency Scale and is compliant with the standards as set out therein.

 The Company is in compliance with the recommended guidelines for financial reporting including adjustment for FRS102, and files annual accounts with the CRO.

 The Company is on a path to compliance with the Governance Code for community, voluntary and charitable organisations in Ireland.
 We confirm that a review of our organisation’s compliance with the principles in the Code was conducted in 2015.
 This review was based on an assessment of our organisational practice against the recommended actions for each principle.
 The review sets out actions and completion dates for any issues that the assessment identifies need to be addressed.

-The Company has annual updated policies in place regarding Health and Safety, Child Protection, Employment, Equality and Data Protection.
+The Company has annual updated policies in place regarding Health and Safety, Dignity at Work, Child Protection, Employment, Equality and Data Protection.

 Audited accounts for 2016 are available here.
 In 2016, the company continued to operate at a surplus, prior to depreciation and inclusion of deemed interest as per FRS102.